What is embodied carbon (and what can we do about it)?

 What is embodied carbon?

-Embodied carbon is the greenhouse gas emissions that are created in the construction life cycle before a building becomes operational.
+Embodied carbon is the greenhouse gas emissions that are created by the construction sector before a building becomes operational.
 Some of the processes that produce embodied carbon include the manufacturing, transportation, installing and removing of construction materials.
 It also includes the emissions created in the maintaining, demolition and disposal of waste from a demolished building.

 How to calculate embodied carbon emissions

 Embodied carbon is in essence the carbon footprint of a material, or cumulatively, a building.
-To calculate embodied carbon, multiply the quantity of the material (e.g. steel or concrete) by its carbon factor – the amount of carbon released in the creation/production of the material up to this point.
+To calculate these emissions, multiply the quantity of the material (e.g. steel or concrete) by its carbon factor – the amount of carbon released in the creation/production of the material up to this point.

 While embodied carbon is the emissions produced by the construction of a building pre-operation, operational carbon is the emissions that then arise from its use and from things like heat, energy and lighting.